 The disease consequences of honeybee apiculture intensification.

 Honeybee health and the apicultural industry is under threat from a variety of pressures including disease burden caused by parasites and pathogens.
-A growing body of literature is documenting the damage emerging or re-emerging diseases are causing to apiculture.
-However, a key outstanding question is how modern agricultural intensification and novel agricultural practices impact the emergence and epidemiology of infectious disease in bees.
+We study how modern agricultural intensification and novel agricultural practices impact the emergence and epidemiology of infectious disease in bees.

 *joint first author